cocos/cocos-docs/en/ui/list-with-data.md

 ## Instantiate template with data

-Let's go back to `ItemList.js` script, and add reference to our Prefab and the logic to dynamically generate the list.
+Let's go back to `ItemList.js` script, and add reference to our Prefab and then instantiate it with data.

 ```js
     properties: {